All docs

 If you have Google Analytics 4 or Google Ads pixels installed via Shopify or Google Tag Manager, Consentico automatically configures Google Consent Mode v2 — no extra setup.
-This doc covers what happens under the hood and how to verify it's working.
+This doc covers what happens under the hood, the two installation surfaces (Shopify-native vs. GTM Community Template), and how to verify it's working.

 For the longer "why" piece, read Google Consent Mode v2 for Shopify on the blog.